naneksalla/noken-us-coding-day01/README.md

-# noken-us-coding-day01
+# noken-us-day-01
-Day01 persiapan kelas
+Belajar git and gitHub